sunlightpolicy/opendatapoliciesstatic/_documents/birmingham-al-2017-04-18.md

 Number: 86-17

-WHEREAS, the adoption of an Open Data Policy improves the provision of services, increases transparency and access to public information, and enhances coordination and efficiencies among departments and partner organizations; and
+<span class="g-build-on-precedent">WHEREAS, the adoption of an Open Data Policy improves the provision of services, increases transparency and access to public information, and enhances coordination and efficiencies among departments and partner organizations; and</span>

-WHEREAS, much of the data collected by the City of Birmingham is not cataloged, impeding the ability to aggregate, analyze and synthesize it to better allocate public resources; and
+<span class="g-goals-and-values">WHEREAS, much of the data collected by the City of Birmingham is not cataloged, impeding the ability to aggregate, analyze and synthesize it to better allocate public resources; and</span>

-WHEREAS, adoption of an Open Data Policy will encourage the proactive provision of information currently sought through Public Records Law requests, saving the City time and money.
+<span class="g-proactive-release"><span class="g-prioritization">WHEREAS, adoption of an Open Data Policy will encourage the proactive provision of information currently sought through Public Records Law requests, saving the City time and money.</span></span>

 NOW THEREFORE, I, WILLIAM A BELL SR., by the authority vested in me as Mayor of the City of Birmingham, by the Constitution and laws of the State of Alabama and the Mayor Council Act, HEREBY ORDER AS FOLLOWS: